Huldrych Zwingli: Politics, confessions, the Kappel Wars and death (1529–1531)

 With the failure of the Marburg Colloquy and the split of the Confederation, Zwingli set his goal on an alliance with Philip of Hesse.
 He kept up a lively correspondence with Philip.
-Bern refused to participate, but after a long process, Zürich, Basel, and Strasbourg signed a mutual defence treaty with Philip in November 1530.
+Bern refused to participate, but after a long process, Zurich, Basel, and Strasbourg signed a mutual defence treaty with Philip in November 1530.
 Zwingli also personally negotiated with France's diplomatic representative, but the two sides were too far apart.
 France wanted to maintain good relations with the Five States.
 Approaches to Venice and Milan also failed.

 As Zwingli was working on establishing these political alliances, Charles V, the Holy Roman Emperor, invited Protestants to the Augsburg Diet to present their views so that he could make a verdict on the issue of faith.
 The Lutherans presented the Augsburg Confession.
 Under the leadership of Martin Bucer, the cities of Strasbourg, Constance, Memmingen, and Lindau produced the Tetrapolitan Confession.
 This document attempted to take a middle position between the Lutherans and Zwinglians.

 It was too late for the Burgrecht cities to produce a confession of their own.
 Zwingli then produced his own private confession, Fidei ratio (Account of Faith) in which he explained his faith in twelve articles conforming to the articles of the Apostles' Creed.
 The tone was strongly anti-Catholic as well as anti-Lutheran.
 The Lutherans did not react officially, but criticised it privately.
 Zwingli's and Luther's old opponent, Johann Eck, counter-attacked with a publication, Refutation of the Articles Zwingli Submitted to the Emperor.

 When Philip of Hesse formed the Schmalkaldic League at the end of 1530, the four cities of the Tetrapolitan Confession joined on the basis of a Lutheran interpretation of that confession.
-Given the flexibility of the league's entrance requirements, Zürich, Basel, and Bern also considered joining.
+Given the flexibility of the league's entrance requirements, Zurich, Basel, and Bern also considered joining.
 However, Zwingli could not reconcile the Tetrapolitan Confession with his own beliefs and wrote a harsh refusal to Bucer and Capito.
 This offended Philip to the point where relations with the League were severed.
 The Burgrecht cities now had no external allies to help deal with internal Confederation religious conflicts.